-Were you in time at the check-in desk, but prevented from boarding the flight?
-It’s possible that the airline overbooked your flight.
+Were you in time at the check-in desk, but denied boarding the flight?
+It’s possible that your flight is overbooked.
 Did you arrive at your destination with more than three hours’ delay, and did the airline not give you a satisfactory reason why you were denied boarding?
 According to Regulation 261/2004 you may be entitled to compensation.

-To be entitled to compensation, your flight must meet the following requirements:
+To be entitled to denied boarding compensation, your flight must meet the following requirements:

 With denied boarding, it is important that your boarding pass was printed at the airport so we can show that you were there on time.
 There are some situations when airlines may deny boarding to passengers in which case you have no right to compensation.
-Valid reasons to deny boarding include health concerns, incomplete travel documents and security reasons.
+Valid reasons for denied boarding are drunk behaviour, health concerns, incomplete travel documents and security reasons.

 Example: you are flying with British Airways from London Heathrow to Bangkok.
 At the gate, you show a member of the ground crew an ID card.
 As a valid passport is required for most travels outside of the EU, British Airways is allowed to prevent you from boarding the plane.
 You are not entitled to compensation.

-If you are entitled to compensation, the amount is based on the distance of the flight.
+If you are entitled to compensation because you are refused boarding, the amount is based on the distance of the flight.

 Flight destinations within the EU